abhilashjp/lookupapp/docs/einvoicing/Zatca-saudi-arabia.md

 ### Simplified e-invoice process
 ![Simplified einvoice](/img/simplified-einvoice-process.png)

+## QR code components
+The following information should be present in the QR code
+* Seller’s name
+* VAT registration number of the seller
+* Date and time of invoice/note
+* VAT amount
+* Total amount (with VAT) of invoice/note

 ## Editing Einvoices
 Eivoices generated cannot be edited.
 Nonetheless, it is possible to generate electronic invoices for VAT-compliant debit and credit notes, using on ZATCA's platform.
 These notes should be linked to the initial invoice that was originally issued.
 Suppose, for example, that a buyer returns a product and you are unable to modify the original invoice.
 In such cases, you can generate a credit note on the e-invoicing system .
 It is important to note that all invoicing and note issuance activities must be conducted through the same e-invoicing system and adhere to ZATCA's regulations.
 This approach establishes a standardized process for transactions, ensuring uniformity and secure storage of information.